midtown-ai/glossary/glossary/n.md

 # Normalization

+ * NUMBER NORMALIZATION

+  Collapse inputs to be between 0 and 1

+ * TEXT NORMALIZATION

  ~ remove accents, capital letters, special characters, character mapping, etc to make sure the number of unknown tokens is small before being fed to the [tokenization] model

  :warning: even though the normalization step only change/remove characters, it has the potential to change the meaning of the sentence, by changing one word into another with a different meaning! ==> not all normalizations are suitable for all [corpus]